NativeScript/plugins/packages/camera/README.md

 ### Requesting permissions

-Both Android and iOS require explicit permissions in order for the application to have access to the camera and save photos to the device.
+Both Android and iOS require explicit permissions in order for the application to have access to the camera and save photos on the device.
 Once the user has granted permissions the camera module can be used.

 ```TypeScript
 import { requestPermissions } from '@nativescript/camera';